 We will also disclose your information if you give your consent.

 Can I access my information and what if it is incorrect?

 You may request access to the personal information we hold about you.
 We may charge a reasonable fee to cover our costs.

 There may be circumstances where we are unable to give you access to the information that you have requested.
 If this is the case we will inform you and explain the reasons why and how you may complain about our decision.

 If you wish to access your personal information, you should contact us through our offices or by writing to the Privacy Officer.
-Details of how to contact the Privacy Officer are set out below right.
+Details of how to contact the Privacy Officer are set out below.

 If you have a concern about the privacy of your information, you may lodge a complaint with us by writing to the Privacy Officer.
-Refer to Privacy Officer contact details below right.
+Refer to Privacy Officer contact details below.

-If your compliant is still not resolved, you may lodge a complaint with the Privacy Commissioner.
-You can contact the Privacy Commissioner by:
+If your complaint is still not resolved, you may lodge a complaint with the Office of the Australian Information Commissioner.
+You can contact the Office of the Australian Information Commissioner by:

 - Calling the hotline on 1300 363 992